A Solid product is a object in a Solid storage (or POD) which holds data about

 2.1.
 Access rights

 By default, the products container are private.
-When one wants to make a product public, private properties can still be defined in a separated private document, let’s says $ROOT/index-private
+When one wants to make a product public, private properties can still be defined in a separated private document, let’s says $ROOT/index-private, linked with the public $ROOT/index document using the rdfs:seeAlso predicate.

 2.2.
 Discovery